kfragkog/WebDevBootcamp/README.md

 # Bootstrap (3)
 - It's a single file of css and single file of js to easily create responsive web sites - main features are nav bar, grid system and overall responsiveness
+- to override bootstrap, we can apply our own css to its classes/attributes etc eg btn-dan